 Overnight at the Hotel (with lunch, dinner & breakfast) or Similar

-Enjoy a morning at leisure before your transfer to Kilimanjaro airport for your flight home.
-If your flight departs during the evening, why not check out our “Add on” day trip activities – speak to us to arrange this.
+Experience a relaxed morning before your transfer to Kilimanjaro airport for your return flight.
+If your flight is in the evening, consider exploring our “Add on” day trip activities—contact us to make arrangements.

 Safari Cost Includes